Tag Archive

 This morning (It’s about 6:30 now) I will do a full shave (I didn’t trust the flimsy disposable one in my Star Alliance overnight bag to do anything more than my neckline) and wear clean, non-jean, non-t-shirt clothes for the first time since Sunday morning at 4:00 Central European Time.
 I’m really looking forward to it.

 I tend to ride to and from the office in a taxi while it’s dark when I’m here visiting.
 Various members of the hotel staff have been calling at all hours of the day/night to the Austrian Airlines department at the Iasi Airport and reporting back to me.
-Vlad I found out yesterday at 1pm that I’d have a two-hour window to pick up my stuff, starting at 12pm (so much for the two hours).
+I found out yesterday at 1pm that I’d have a two-hour window to pick up my stuff, starting at 12pm (so much for the two hours).
 I was prepared to take a taxi out to the airport and back, but Vlad suggested he drive me in the company car.
 Vlad has been very, very helpful in lots of office-related ways.
 He sacrificed his lunch hour and I am grateful for that.
 We got stuck in traffic, further shortening my 2-hour window to arrive at the airport.
-Heavy traffic to the airport The image at left actually does not show one of the reasons we got stuck in traffic.
+The image at left actually does not show one of the reasons we got stuck in traffic.
 Those horses were moving along at a good clip.

 After work last night, I grabbed my camera and tripod (thanks Sarah) and tried to capture the city in a more festive light: